Frequently Asked Questions

 Do I have to apply to your school?

-The ‘school’ – formerly named Sherwood Oaks Experimental College – actually offers several individual seminar-type courses per year versus a traditional, long-term college enrollment experience with required curriculum.
+The ‘school,’ formerly known as Sherwood Oaks Experimental College, takes a unique approach by offering individual seminar-type courses throughout the year rather than a conventional long-term college enrollment experience with a mandatory curriculum.

 How can I get involved in your courses and classes?